Frequently Asked Questions

 What preventative services are covered?

-The following Preventive Services are covered (see the official Plan brochure for a complete listing):
+The following Preventive Services are covered (see Section 5a of the official Plan brochure for a complete listing):

 Adult Preventive Care:

 - One routine physical exam per year, including certain lab tests and screenings

 - One annual routine gynecological visit for women age 18 or over, including Pap smears

 - Double contrast barium enema

 - Osteoporosis screenings